 Learn More: Find out more about this year's event

 It's always the first weekend in July, usually on or near the Fourth of July holiday.

 Learn More: Visit the Fillmore Jazz page for additional info

 It's held toward the end of April on Diamond Street between Bosworth and Chenery.

-The Haight Street Fair is a one-day event that draws in thousands of people from all around the Bay Area.
-It's held on Haight Street between Masonic and Stanyan with two stages of live music and more than 200 vendor booths.
+This is a one-day event that draws in thousands of people from all around the Bay Area.
+It's held on Haight Street between Masonic and Stanyan, adjacent to the southeastern end of Golden Gate Park.

 Learn More: Find additional info for this year's event

-Are you looking for a new experience, something totally out of the ordinary?
-If so, then check out the How Weird Street Faire.
-This event includes weird everything from music to costumes to art.
+Here you'll find weird everything—from music to costumes to art.
 This one-day event features 10 stages of different types of music, a platform for several types of performers, and a unique market with very interesting vendors.

 Learn More: Visit the April calendar for this year's info